Reads by the River, bookstore in Waterford, WI

 And all the sudden, right in the middle of things, sitting up there in front of a big crowd, I was overcome with an acute sense of physical shame, in my beret and thrift-store tweed blazer over a thrift-store dark floral dress, just feeling old and poor and ugly and fat and unsuccessful and embarrassing, and maybe functioning as a sort of contrast to make Apra look even more perfect.

 Then came the signing portion of the evening, and since I had no books to sign, I went back out to the lobby and called Mr. Donovan to pick me up.
-A few people found me in the lobby and said they were disappointed that my book wasn’t there, since it sounded good, which was very nice.
-And again, I don’t think there was any way the bookseller could’ve gotten copies of my book there on time.
+One reader found me in the lobby and said they were disappointed that my book wasn’t there, since it sounded good, which was very nice.
+I gave her a free signed copy.
+Another reader happened to have a copy of my book in her purse, even though nobody had known I would be there, and she asked me to sign it.

-I think the bookstore owner probably missed an email about the original person not being able to make it, and about me being a substitute, although Apra had clearly gotten the memo.
-Who knows?
-Maybe an email intended for the bookstore owner went astray.
-These things happen all the time.
+Maybe the bookstore owner probably missed an email about the original person not being able to make it, and about me being a substitute, although Apra had clearly gotten the memo.
+Maybe she mistook me for one of the attendees.
+I know we’re all doing the best we can, and maybe I just caught the bookseller on a stressful night.

 Have you ever had an author event?
 Or have you ever been in charge of organizing an event?